fyne-io/developer.fyne.io/api/v1.3/widget/index.md

 ```go
 func DestroyRenderer(wid fyne.Widget)
 ```
 DestroyRenderer frees a render implementation for a widget.
 This is typically for internal use only.

-Deprecated: Access to widget renderers is being removed, render details should be private to a WidgetRenderer.
+<div class="deprecated"> Deprecated: Access to widget renderers is being removed, render details should be private to a WidgetRenderer.</div>

 #### func  Refresh

 ```go
 func Refresh(wid fyne.Widget)
 ```
 Refresh instructs the containing canvas to refresh the specified widget.

-Deprecated: Call Widget.Refresh() instead.
+<div class="deprecated"> Deprecated: Call Widget.Refresh() instead.</div>

 #### func  Renderer

 ```go
 func Renderer(wid fyne.Widget) fyne.WidgetRenderer
 ```
-Renderer looks up the render implementation for a widget Deprecated: Access to widget renderers is being removed, render details should be private to a WidgetRenderer.
+Renderer looks up the render implementation for a widget

+<div class="deprecated"> Deprecated: Access to widget renderers is being removed, render details should be private to a WidgetRenderer.</div>

 #### func  ShowModalPopUp